geo-c/OCT/README.md

 # OCT-Core

-The OCT-Core (or OCT Transparency Module) is a module of the [Open City Toolkit] (https://github.com/geo-c/Open-City-Toolkit), which provides technical means of linking apps to the datasets that they use, as well as some statistics about the frequency of retrieval of a specific dataset.
+The OCT-Core (or OCT Transparency Module) is a module of the [Open City Toolkit](https://github.com/geo-c/Open-City-Toolkit), which provides technical means of linking apps to the datasets that they use, as well as some statistics about the frequency of retrieval of a specific dataset.

 The objective of the OCT transparency module is to help answer the following questions:
 + What are datasets available in my city?